cucumber-ltd/kindalike/CONTRIBUTING.md

 ## Release process

+    # IMPORTANT!!!!!!
-    # Bump version in bower.json
+    # Bump version in bower.json to what the version in package.json *will* be
     npm version patch
     npm publish
     git push && git push --tags